tpiekarski/lkm-sandbox/README.md

 than operates in a sequential pattern."

 *"With kernel development, you’re writing APIs, not applications themselves."*

-"[...] module[s] cannot output more than one page of data to the pseudo-file at once.
-A page is a pre-defined amount of memory, typically 4096 bytes, and is available in the PAGE_SIZE macro.
-This limitation is bypassed by using sequence files, which provide an interface to print multi-paged outputs easily [...]"

 ## [Links](#links)
 - GNU, [Licenses HowTo](https://www.gnu.org/licenses/gpl-howto.en.html)